GridTools/gt4py/docs/functional/QuickstartGuide.md

     return neighbor_sum(edge_differences(C2E) * edge_weights, axis=C2EDim)
 ```

 The program itself is just a shallow wrapper over the `pseudo_lap` field operator.
-Note, however, that we are passing the offset providers that supply both the edge-to-cell and cell-to-edge connectivities when calling the program:
+The interesting part is the way we are passing the offset providers that supply both the edge-to-cell and cell-to-edge connectivities when calling the program:

 ```{code-cell} ipython3
 @program